Announcement Trusted Radiation Monitoring Since 1949

 If radiation monitoring (area and personnel) is not happening, you may not realize something is wrong with your x-ray machine.
 Without monitoring, it's very difficult to ensure your employees are choosing the position of minimum exposure during patient treatment.

-To accomplish the goal of avoiding the hazards of radiation exposure, there are three basic protective tenets:
+To accomplish the goal of avoiding the hazards of radiation exposure, organizations follow three basic protective ALARA tenets:

 Materials that block radiation